 As Pittsburgh International Airport’s international traffic began to rise — up 27.5 percent from 2017 to 2018 — officials were proactive and sought community and governmental support to ensure adequate CBP coverage.

-Pittsburgh International Airport officials have worked closely with CBP to ensure the airport has the right combination of staffing and technology through Automated Passport Control and Global Entry kiosks, said Bryan Dietz, the airport’s vice president of air service development.
+PIT officials have worked closely with CBP to ensure the airport has the right combination of staffing and technology through Automated Passport Control and Global Entry kiosks, said Bryan Dietz, the airport’s vice president of air service development.
 But the airport hopes to add more international routes over the next several years.
-Presently, international routes at PIT consist of London (British Airways), Frankfurt (Condor), Reykjavik (WOW), several Caribbean destinations, including Cancun (Southwest, Delta, and others), and Qatar cargo.
+Presently, international routes at PIT consist of London (British Airways), Frankfurt (Condor), Reykjavik (WOW), several Caribbean destinations including Cancun (Southwest, Delta, and others), and Qatar cargo.
 (Flights from Canada are precleared at the departing airport.)